Dear reader of ADxS.org, please excuse the disruption.

 • Deficiency: Narcolepsy7

-• Mice with an orexin A and orexin B receptor blockade and also mice with an orexin B receptor blockade show normal sleep behavior, which is, however, significantly more susceptible to disturbances.8 Sleep regulation appears to occur via the orexin B receptor.
+• Mice with orexin A and orexin B receptor blockade and also mice with orexin B receptor blockade show normal sleep behavior, but are significantly more vulnerable to Disorders.8 Sleep regulation appears to occur via the orexin B receptor.

 • Autonomic nervous system